Salten and Lofoten District Court

-Salten og Lofoten District Court (Salten og Lofoten tingrett) is a district court located in Nordland county, Norway.
+Salten and Lofoten District Court (Salten og Lofoten tingrett) is a district court located in Nordland county, Norway.
 This court is based at two different courthouses which are located in Bodø and Svolvær.
 The court serves the Salten and Lofoten areas in the county.
 The court is subordinate to the Hålogaland Court of Appeal.
 The court's jurisdiction covers cases from 16 municipalities as follows: